Skip to Content

 The VA appraisal can be a make-or-break component when it comes to purchasing a farm residence.

 Farms often have other structures on the property in addition to the primary home.
 This may include barns, silos, stables and more.
-The VA doesn't allow loans to cover nonresidential value of farm land beyond the home site, outbuildings necessary for farm operations, farming equipment or livestock.
+The VA doesn't allow loans to cover the nonresidential value of farm land beyond the home site, outbuildings necessary for farm operations, farming equipment or livestock.

 Income Considerations